VikasVMani/pli/pli.md

         RETURN sum;
     END addTwoNumbers;

-instruction:  Declare a procedure to calculate the factorial of a number
+instruction:  Declare a procedure to calculate the factorial of a number in PL/1.

 input: